Download LockChime.wav

 Visit our sounds library, open any sound, and hit download.
 The file saves as LockChime.wav in Tesla-compatible format.

-Tesla requires a 44.1kHz, 16-bit PCM WAV named exactly LockChime.wav inside a Boombox folder on your USB drive.
+The only hard Tesla requirement is a WAV file named exactly LockChime.wav inside a Boombox folder on your USB drive.
+We recommend 44.1kHz, 16-bit PCM for clean playback.
 Every download here is already in that format.

 Copy LockChime.wav into a Boombox folder on a FAT32 or exFAT USB drive, plug it into your Tesla, then open Toybox → Boombox → Lock Sound → USB.